 Another 49 words (4 lines of text) are included under the topic Early McMillin Notables in all our PDF Extended History products and printed products wherever possible.

 Many settled along the east coast of what would become the United States and Canada.
 As the American War of Independence broke out, those who remained loyal to the crown went north to Canada as United Empire Loyalists.
 The ancestors of all of these hardy Dalriadan-Scottish settlers began to recover their collective history in the 20th century with the advent of the vibrant culture fostered by highland games and Clan societies in North America.
 Highland games, clan societies, and other organizations generated much renewed interest in Scottish heritage in the 20th century.
 The McMillin were among the earliest of the Scottish settlers as immigration passenger lists have shown:

-McMillin Settlers in the United States in the 19th Century
+McMillin Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.